 HealthCARE Montana is systematically improving the way healthcare education is being provided in Montana.
 Using the following programs, it is strengthening the ability to deliver relevant education to an increasing number of healthcare professionals to meet the growing needs of Montana's healthcare industry.

-For a list of training programs, and more information - http://healthcaremontana.org/training-programs-1/
+For a list of training program and more information, visit our website.

 HealthCARE Montana's College Consortium Agreement consists of 15 of Montana's two-year colleges, four of those being tribal colleges.
 The presidents and chancellors of the 15 colleges that comprise the consortium have committed to full supporting of the projects and goals of HealthCARE Montana at their institutions.